marko-durasic/marko-durasic.github.io/_posts/2019-07-21-terminator.md

 ## Add custom commands inside of each terminal ##

-To setup individual commands to be run at each window , you can do it in:
+To setup individual commands to be run at each window, you can do it in:

 `~/.config/terminator/config`